 This menu allows the user to create and select the path for the storage of data in the program.
 The current path will display at the top of the menu.
-If the path displayed is correct then choose 0 (zero) to quit this menu and save the current path.
+If the path displayed is correct then choose 0 (zero) to continue installation and save the current path.